MrSharma619/movie-review-service/README.md

 # movie-review-service

-This is API project for Movie review system.
+This is API project for Movie review system made in Spring boot using Java.

 User can browse through a list of movies.
 add their review.